-Your policy won’t cover you for any claims arising from your participation in skiing, snowboarding, dog sledding, tobogganing, etc. We’ll probably cover you if you have an accident building a snowman though, depending on where you build it.
-You’ll be covered for all other things as per the normal policy wording.
+Your policy won’t cover you for any claims arising from your participation in skiing, snowboarding, dog sledding, tobogganing, etc. We may cover you if you have an accident building a snowman though, depending on where you build it.
+Cover is available for all other things as per the normal policy wording.

 Unfortunately, no. You need to add it at the time of purchase.
 If you’re on a longer trip and are only spending a few days in the snow, you might consider buying another policy just for those days that has snow sports cover on it.